kracr/owl2bench/README.md

 ## 1. Introduction
 OWl 2 is gaining popularity in a variety of domains because of its high level of expressivity.
 OWL 2 has several profiles such as OWL 2 EL, OWl 2 QL, OWL 2 RL, and OWL 2 DL that vary in terms of their expressivity and reasoning performance.
 There are several OWL 2 reasoners (such as Hermit, JFact, Openllet, Pellet, Konclude and ELK) and some SPARQL query engines (such as Stardog and GraphDB) that are backed by OWL 2 Reasoners so as to help answer queries that involve reasoning.
 OWL2Bench is our first step towards a standard benchmark for all the OWL 2 profiles.
 Our benchmark is an extension of well known University Ontology Benchmark (UOBM).
 OWL2Bench includes TBox for each profile covering the set of constructs supported by that profile, generation of synthetic data scalable to arbitrary size and a separate set of SPARQL queries for each profile to be executed over generated data for performance evaluation of several reasoners and SPARQL query engines.

 The hierarchy among some of the classes, including the relations between them, is shown in the figure below.
 All the four TBoxes of OWL2Bench consist of classes such as University, College, CollegeDiscipline, Department, Person, Program, and Course.
 They are related to each other through relationships such as enrollFor, teachesCourse, and offerCourse.
+The labeled (dashed) edges represent the properties.
+The unlabeled edgesrepresent the subclass relation.

 ![OWL2Bench](https://github.com/kracr/owl2bench/blob/master/Images/OWL2Bench.JPG)

 <a name="repo"></a>
 ## 2. About the Repository
 Repository consists of 2 directories: **OWL2Bench** and **Experiments**.
-OWL2Bench is a java source code directory, Experiments consists of java codes used to evaluate different reasoners (HermiT, Openllet, JFact, Pellet, Konclude and ELK) and a text file **OWL2Bench_SPARQL_Queries**, available at https://doi.org/10.5281/zenodo.3838735, consisting of twenty-two SPARQL queries for all the profiles used to evaluate Stardog and GraphDB, four different **TBox** for OWL 2 Profiles: **UNIV-BENCH-OWL2EL.owl**, **UNIV-BENCH-OWL2QL.owl**, **UNIV-BENCH-OWL2RL.owl**, **UNIV-BENCH-OWL2DL.owl**, one excel file **RandomNames.xlsx** used to give real like names of University and Person instances, and an executable jar file : **OWL2Bench.jar**.
+OWL2Bench is a java source code directory for our benchmark.
+Experiments directory consists of all the information about the experiments performed.
+Other than that, the repository also consists of four different **TBox** for each OWL 2 Profiles (EL, QL, RL and DL): **UNIV-BENCH-OWL2EL.owl**, **UNIV-BENCH-OWL2QL.owl**, **UNIV-BENCH-OWL2RL.owl**, **UNIV-BENCH-OWL2DL.owl**, and an executable jar file : **OWL2Bench.jar**.

 <a name="tbox"></a>

 ## 3. TBox Details

+The OWL2Bench TBoxes have been built by enriching the existing UOBM ontology with OWL 2 constructs.

 OWL 2 DL : UNIV-BENCH-OWL2DL.owl